 Don, now retired, has 28 years experience in securing capital for companies, specifically mining.
 He served as president & executive director on several junior mining companies.
 As a lover of arts and culture, he’s ventured into the film industry (A Last Train Picture Production) and now as an Executive Producer, co-produces projects he believes in.
 As a graduate of the family to family education course, Don firmly believes in what this society represents.
 “I now understand how important it is that we reach other families in similar situations”

-Kimberly, along with her husband, enrolled in the Family to Family course in the fall of 2014 “in search of answers to better understand what their young son was dealing with and to learn ways to help the family deal with mental illness.”
-Kimberly went on to teach the Family to Family course In Port Coquitlam, in the spring and fall of 2015 and continues to be a facilitator of the support group that was created from the fall class of 2014.
+Kimberly, along with her husband, enrolled in the Family to Family course in the fall of 2014.
+Kimberly went on to teach the Family to Family course In Port Coquitlam, in the spring and fall of 2015 and continues to teach.
 She is an advocate for better support to both people dealing with mental illness and their families.
 She joined the NSSS board in 2016 “as a way of giving back and helping others that are facing the challenges of mental illness within a family.”
-She resides in Coquitlam with her husband and children and is looking forward to helping change society’s perception of mental illness.

 Patricia first came in contact with the NSSS when she noticed a brochure for the Family Support Centre while taking her son to an appointment at the Kitsilano Mental Health Team in late 2014.
 She had heard of the society but wrongly assumed she was not eligible for our services, as she did not live on the North Shore, and her son did not have schizophrenia.
 “I telephoned and found out they were having Family to Family classes in Vancouver so I signed up for the January 2015 sessions that were expertly taught by members Janice Lilley and Arlene Kennedy.
-I learned so much and felt such comfort being in a room full of people who were going through similar experiences and sharing them.
-For the first time since my son’s original diagnosis in Kindergarten I did not feel alone in my struggle to help him.
-He is 20 now and I know that there will be more struggles but it will be eased knowing the NSSS is there to support us.
-Janice asked if I wanted to help and so, of course, I said yes.”
+I learned so much and felt such comfort being in a room full of people who were going through similar experiences and sharing them”.
+Tragically Patricia lost her son to suicide this past year.
+This terrible loss has fueled her desire to advocate for others, hopeful for a better future for their loved ones.

 Joe was first introduced to the NSSS through the Family to Family course.
 The Family to Family course provided me with the knowledge and tools to better understand and help my family members with this illness.
 The value of the program provided by the NSSS inspired me to contribute by offering to serve on the board.
 Joe Gormley has served on the board of directors of several other organizations, including Nelson and District Credit Union, Northern BC Crisis Centre, Point Roberts Yacht Club, and Surrey Trekkers Volkssport Club.
 Professionally Joe has worked for Public Works and Government Services Canada for over 30 years in real estate specializing in Aboriginal consultation.